vickmuir/Backup/evault-port-information.md

     ev-webamp0908.service.softlayer.com [10.2.118.19] 8087

-Fedpod:
+## Fedpod:

 WebCC and AMP proxy:

     webcc.service.usgov.softlayer.com [100.100.6.20] 8086, 8087

-Commercial ADN:
+## Commercial ADN:

 WebCC and AMP proxy:

     ev-webccadn.adn.networklayer.com [161.26.4.101] 8086, 8087

-Also, the agent must allow port TCP/2548 inbound on the private network.
+The agent must allow port TCP/2548 inbound on the private network.
 This allows CentralControl and WebCC to connect into the agent to manage it.
 Older versions of EVault used port 808.

 The EVault management port (2548) can be changed by updating registry key at:HKLM\SOFTWARE\EVault\InfoStage\Agent\AgentPortNumber (which is a dword) in Windows OS's.